nohrm-dev/nohrm/README.md

 		Extracting
 		----------
-		- Extract the Sentrifugo zip file in the document root of Apache HTTP server
+		- Extract the NOHRM zip file in the document root of Apache HTTP server

 		Web Installer
 		-------------
 		- MAMP users; the AMP stack for MAC needs to be started manually.
-		- Using a JavaScript enabled browser go to http://<webhost>/sentrifugo/; Where <webhost> is localhost if it is installed in the machine you are currently working on, IP address if it is remotely hosted
+		- Using a JavaScript enabled browser go to http://<webhost>/nohrm/; Where <webhost> is localhost if it is installed in the machine you are currently working on, IP address if it is remotely hosted

 		Pre-requisites